lgalaz/fullstack-javascript/react/Component_Composition_Children/explanation.md

 ## Render props

 Children can be a function to pass data down without additional components.
+This is useful for sharing logic while letting the caller control markup.
+It is more flexible than HOCs for one-off sharing, but can get noisy and is often replaced by custom hooks in function components.

 ```javascript
 function Mouse({ children }) {